Is it time to refresh your board network?

-Your board network includes your business, professional and personal contact.
-They are one of the most valuable and transportable assets you have.
-Your board network is of value to those boards interested in appointing you and valuable to you when searching for a board appointment.
+One of the most common things I hear from my clients who are looking for a board role is that they do not have a board network.
+The reality is that most of us already have the foundations of one, which includes your business, professional and personal contacts.
+These people are one of the most valuable and transportable assets you have.
+Your network is of value to those boards interested in appointing you and to you when searching for a board appointment.

-A nourished and up-to-date network can truly work wonders for your board and executive careers.
-When people start leveraging their valuable connections whilst seeking a board role, they quickly realise that their connections are stale, shallow or not quite right.
-As such, it is important to get in front of this challenge now because it is much easier to maintain and nourish your board network than to play catch-up when you need help from others.
+An actively maintained and up-to-date network can truly work wonders for your board and executive careers.
+When people start leveraging their board network, they quickly realise that their connections are stale, shallow, or their details are no longer correct.
+As such, it is essential to address this challenge to refresh your board network.
+Not only will this make it easier to nurture your network, but it will also provide a solid base for you to build future board connections.

-Commit NOW to getting your board network in order
+Commit NOW to get your board network in order

 Who do you know?

-Spend some time and begin by thinking about all of your current and past business, professional and personal contacts.
-The people you used to work with, the alumni of those organisations, old university friends, people you have done business with, those parts of the community and professional organisations you are part of, current or past board and committee members you served with, or even those you know through your personal activities – riding clubs, sporting teammates and of course friends, family, etc.
+Take some time to list all your current and past business, professional, and personal contacts.
+The people you used to work with, old university friends, people you have done business with, members of community and professional organisations you are part of, current or past board and committee members you served with, or even people you know through your personal activities – clubs, sporting teammates and of course friends, family, etc.

 Collect contact information

-Once you compiled your list put them into a spreadsheet or CRM.
-Next, spend time gathering their contact details.
-You can do this in many ways, but you can often do this via LinkedIn or even utilising services like rocketreach.
+Once you have compiled your list, put it into a spreadsheet or CRM.
+Next, spend time gathering or checking their contact details.
+Resources such as LinkedIn, ContactOut and RocketReach can be extremely helpful.
 Focus on collecting their email or LinkedIn address.
 Make sure you include a note regarding the context of the relationship.
-This will make the task of contacting them easier and more successful.
+This will make the task of contacting them easier and more personable.

 Qualify the contacts in your board network